Not-a-Fintech-Company/Website/guides/n-steps-to-closing-a-bank-partner.md

 Furthermore, consider speaking with some of the BaaS providers alongside banks, as their pricing is more competitive and may be a better strategic fit for your business.
 For instance, if you’re super early stage at pre-seed, a BaaS provider is likely a better option given that you can spin up your product in 3 weeks (as opposed to 6-12 months).

 Have low expectations and be explicit in the intro’s you want, thinking about the industry/model you’re after to guide you:

 	* Focused on underserved, fee avoidant, card-driven experience
 	* Stay away from fee-driven, processing heavy sponsors
 	* Lending and underwriting focused
 	* Whose balance sheet is at play?
 What’s the underwriting model?
 	* Who are the FinTech apps you’ve been most inspired by?
 	* Can you meet/speak with the founding team for introductions?
 	* Value of your investor network should be leveraged here

-##    4. First Bank meeting - get to know each other and explain what you’re building
+##    4. First Bank meeting - getting to know you

+Get to know each other and explain what you’re building, your background, the market opportunity and how you are going to acquire customers.
    1. Assume banks are monogamous - they want all of your business.
 Just another reason to be explicit about your product roadmap.
    2. Push them for next steps.
 Banks aren’t quite able to keep pace with fintechs yet, however, they do know the process and should know what comes next.
 Push them for step 1: the NDA.
    3. Do this with multiple banks.
-Think of it like dating.
+Think of it like dating, except try to keep them all on a similar timeline.

 ##   5. Second Bank meeting - deep dive